 In 2015 (February and March) we will be launching a series of showcase events in Glasgow, Newcastle, Manchester, Birmingham and London.
 The events will share key evaluation findings from the programme and bring delegates up to speed on the latest Ofsted changes affecting PSHE in schools.
-Dates will be announced early January (although you can register your interest now).
+Dates will be announced early January (although you canContinue reading “What’s New for 2015?”

 We’re often asked – when is the best time to start exploring options for bringing R U Different? into our local authority or school?
 We’ve reached that time of the year when the answer is ‘now’.

+With the academic year end in sight, our team are already making their plans for September.
 If you are a Local Authority, School, Charity or Individual looking to achieve positive and measurable impact by working with young people we’d love to hear from you.